Akademisches Gymnasium Innsbruck: Model European Parliament

-Pupils' Parliament (SchülerInnen Parlament)
+Pupils' Parliament (Schülerinnen Parlament)

-The Pupils' parliament is the assembly of all students of the last 4 years (Oberstufe) and makes decisions, prepared by committees, which are forwarded to the "Schulgemeinschaftsausschuss" (body of representatives of teachers, parents and pupils, making decisions in areas in which the school has an autonomous decision right).
+The Pupils' Parliament is the assembly of all students of the last 4 years (Oberstufe) and makes decisions, prepared by committees, which are forwarded to the "Schulgemeinschaftsausschuss" (body of representatives of teachers, parents and pupils, making decisions in areas in which the school has an autonomous decision).
 The intention is to promote democracy and integrate the pupils in the decision-making process.

 Youth Parliament of the Alpine Convention

 Together with the Permanent Secretariat of the Alpine Convention, the first youth parliament took place in Innsbruck in 2006 and is to continue on an annual basis.
-Questions of special interest for the inhabitants of the Alpine region are discussed by youngsters from the Alpine convention's Member states in this forum.
+Questions of special interest for the inhabitants of the Alpine region are discussed by youngsters from the Alpine Convention's Member states in this forum.
 The results are forwarded to the Permanent Secretariat and presented to Alpine Conference and the Permanent Committee.

-Platform for Political Education (Platform für Politische Bildung
+Platform for Political Education (Platform für Politische Bildung)

 This pupils' initiative aims at raising awareness for politics and discussions amongst teenagers.
 The group organises discussions with politicians and scholars, particularly in the light of the new Austrian legislation that set the voting age at 16.